Degrees and Connectivities of a Graph and Its $\delta$-Complement: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We gave the Nordhaus-Gaddum-type relations on the minimum degrees, the maximum degrees, the vertex connectivities, and the edge connectivities of a graph and its $\delta$-complement.
 Thirteen out of sixteen bounds are found sharp.
-Our upper bounds on the product between the minimum degrees of a graph and its $\delta$-complement, the vertex connectivities of a graph and its $\delta$-complement, and the edge connectivities of a graph and its $\delta$-complement are not sharp for all $n$.
+Results from a computation on small values of $n$ show that the three remaining bounds are not sharp for many values of $n$.
 We also conjecture that these bounds are only sharp for a finitely many $n$.

-Results on the Nordhaus-Gaddum-type relation on other graph invariants will also be interesting.
-Furthermore, one can also study the Nordhaus-Gaddum-type relations of a graph and its $\delta'$-complement, which is defined in \cite{pai} similarly to the $\delta$-complement.
+Results on the Nordhaus-Gaddum-type relations on other graph invariants will be interesting.
+Furthermore, one can also study the Nordhaus-Gaddum-type relations of a graph and its $\delta'$-complement, which is defined in \cite{pai} where $G_{\delta'}=\overline{G_\delta}$.
+There are also other variants of graph complements studied in \cite{kaminski2009}.
+It is interesting to study the Nordhaus-Gaddum-type relations of a graph and its other variants of graph complements.
+In particular, one can study the subgraph complementation or the switching operation on other subsets of vertices.

 In addition to the Nordhaus-Gaddum-type relation, the relations between two (or more) different invariants of a graph and its $\delta$-complement are also interesting to study.
 See \cite{ingrid} and the references therein for more examples.